mpaglia0/Zeta/README.md

 >📑 All properties have to be entered in ``pelicanconf.py``.

 For your convenience, you can find a ``pelicanconf.py`` template in this repo.
-This is a good starting point.
+You can use it as a starting point.

 ### Header Covers